aditya109/git-osp-for-beginners/Programming/Java/Luhn'sAlgorithm/README.md

 > That is whether it belongs to **MASTERCARD**, **VISA**, **AMERICAN EXPRESS**.<br>

 ### NOTE :
-#### For the mentioned cards it will check their first digits as well as the total no. of digits that here mentioned below :
+#### For the mentioned cards it will check their first digits as well as the total no. of digits that are mentioned below :

 <pre>
 - MASTERCARD